Find out more about how we helped our client evaluate the feasibility of bottled craft beer in India.

-A successful microbrewery operating in Bangalore and Hyderabad since 2012, our client acknowledged the rise of the bottled craft beer sales in India.
-Simply put, craft beer is a beer that is not brewed by the big “mega-brewery” corporations, and has a distinctive flavour & taste that caters to discerning beer drinkers.
+Our client is a successful microbrewery operating in Bangalore and Hyderabad since 2012.
+They acknowledged the sharp rise of bottled craft beer sales in India.
+Simply put, craft beer is a beer that is not brewed by big “mega-brewery” corporations.
+Moreover, it has a distinctive flavour & taste that caters to discerning beer drinkers.
 The client’s objective was to enter the market as a means to diversify the brand in a competitive market.

 2. The bottleneck

-The manufacture and sale of alcohol in India is heavily regulated with taxes & duties adding up to 70-80% of the final cost of the bottle.
-Moreover, policies and rates fluctuate wildly between different states making it difficult to comprehend and make an effective entry in the market.
+The manufacture and sale of alcohol in India is heavily regulated.
+Also, taxes & duties add up to 70-80% of the final cost of the bottle.
+Moreover, policies and rates fluctuate wildly between different states, even neighbouring ones.
+Hence, this makes it difficult to make an effective entry in the market.

-By understanding the regulatory regime for the manufacture & sale of alcohol, we at AND provided the client reasonable estimate of how much taxes & duties would add to the final cost to consumer.
+By understanding the regulatory regime for the manufacture & sale of alcohol, we at AND provided the client a reasonable estimate of how much taxes & duties would add to the final cost of the bottle.
 In addition, we highlighted the financial feasibility of the following 3 alternatives. (i) Make in India with own manufacturing unit, (ii) Make in India with 3rd party manufacturer, or (iii) Import into India.